 1. User-centered websites and gaming platforms

 The first checkpoint is offering online gaming websites, platforms, and apps that have a user-centered design.
-It is crucial for learning your players’ needs and wants.
-More importantly, it helps you build a gaming website or platform that provides an optimal CX and intuitively caters to these needs, thus eliminates the need for other fixes along the customer journey.
+It is crucial to learn your players’ needs and wants.
+More importantly, it helps you build a gaming website or platform that provides an optimal CX and intuitively caters to these needs, thus eliminating the need for other fixes along the customer journey.

 2. Personalized communication and offers

-Sometimes, technology cannot do everything and a human touch is required for resolving more sensitive matters.
+Sometimes, technology cannot do everything and a human touch is required to resolve more sensitive matters.
 Make sure to provide a clear path to resolution, with an immediate and intelligent change of communication channels.
 Always have a clear picture of the customer’s needs and make sure to have the full story when dealing with a specific situation.